The Real New Testament Church

 Contrary to eternal plan, the modern, religious church or temporal church commonly gathers in a formal, large group setting.
 It is without biblical precedent.

 The origination of the temporal church was characterized by a complex organizational form and function.
 Its predetermined organizational form was a physical congregation.
-It was the logical form to accommodate the religious function of the temporal church with its large group gatherings, evolving doctrine, organizational law, and religious performance.
+It was the logical form to accommodate the religious function of the temporal church with its large group gatherings, evolving doctrine, attempts to obey the "law of sin," and religious performance.

 The corresponding mission of the temporal church was simply to enlarge the organization.
-Its form, function, and large group manifestation on earth naturally supported the fulfillment of its mission.
-As a result, success could be measured by the numeric growth of adherents.
+Its form, function, and large group manifestation on earth naturally supported the fulfillment of its worldly mission.
+As a result, success was measured by nothing more than the numeric growth of its adherents.

 The large group manifestation of the temporal church was natural and reasonable for the transference of information and the performance of religious activity for God.
 Nevertheless, it was contrary to the plan of God for the living (zoe) church of the New Testament.